CHAMPS in the Elementary School

 Becoming a CHAMP for the Week

-In order for students to participate in sports or attend field trips, they must be a CHAMP for that week.
-On Monday, if students receive a slip indicating that they were not “CHAMPS”, they will not be eligible for athletic practices or field trips occurring in the week from Tuesday thru Monday.
-Of course, every student will have the opportunity to become eligible for the next week by being a “CHAMP” in the current week for 4 out of 5 days.
+In order for students to participate in sports or attend field trips, they must be a CHAMP for the week.
+Every student will have the opportunity to become eligible for the next week by being a “CHAMP” in the next week for 4 out of 5 days.